 Attendees receive CLE credit and lunch at the reception following the presentation.

 Race Judicata is a charity 5K run/walk held in the spring and sponsored by the Advocacy Center and partnering student organizations.
 The event features a competitive 5K race and an after party with food, beverages, and entertainment.
 All proceeds go toward a charity selected by the Advocacy Center and partnering student organizations.

 The 2023 Race Judicata is planned for March 2023.
 Be on the lookout for an official announcement soon!

 As a first time event, the Advocacy Center hosted a debate for the candidates seeking to be elected in Louisiana’s 91st and 98th State Representative Districts on Thursday, September 26, 2019.

 Promoting legislative advocacy by hosting a debate with candidates who sought to represent our school, our students, and our neighbors proved to be very exciting!
 Our hope is that these debates will encourage everyone to be more engaged in the democratic process.

 A very special thanks to Walter J. Leger III, the termed-out House District 91 representative, and Neil C. Abramsom, the termed-out House District 98 representative, who did an incredible job as moderators.
 We honor all of the candidates for their time and dedication to their constituants and our great state, and congratulate Mandie Landry and Aimee Freeman who were elected to represent House District 91 and 98 respectively.

-We are so thankful to each of you for sharing your time and experience and excited for our next round of Lunch and Learns this semester!
+We are so thankful to our practitioners for sharing their time and experience and are excited for our next round of Lunch and Learns this semester!